-Figure 2: Trends in Monthly Power and Natural Gas Prices Fourth Quarter, 2013 - 2016
+Figure 2: Trends in Monthly Power and Natural Gas Prices Second Quarter, 2014 - 2017

 As the figure shows, power prices have generally been correlated with natural gas prices over time.
-Power prices were relatively stable between fall 2015 and fall 2016, which is consistent with the relatively stable natural gas prices.
-Overall, our evaluation of wholesale electricity prices in the Duke region does not raise concerns for time periods that warrant further attention.
+Power prices increased from the second quarter of 2016, but remained highly correlated with relatively stable natural gas prices as expected.
+Our evaluation of wholesale electricity prices in the Duke region does raise concerns for May 17 and 18, which we evaluate further below.